neighbourhoodie/stf-php-ansible/README.md

 Now the fun begins! 🥳

 > [!NOTE]
-> Uncomment and re-enable the ssh_connection setting in the ansible.cfg file.
+> Uncomment and re-enable the `ssh_connection` setting in the `ansible.cfg` file.
 After initialization, root SSH access is disabled on all machines.
-Since Ansible runs its tasks as a local user, you need to configure the ssh_connection setting to ensure proper functionality.
+Since Ansible runs its tasks as a local user, you need to configure the `ssh_connection` setting to ensure proper functionality.

+All tasks that are set up in this repository are organised by what Ansible calls a `playbook`.

 To run any playbook, we first have to establish an SSH connection to one of the jumphosts: